-The broad aims of the new international standard are as follows:
+The broad aims of the expanded international standard are as follows:

-- To end illegal child labor in the handmade rug industry and offer educational opportunities to children;
+- To end child labor in the rug industry and offer educational opportunities to children in weaving communities;

 - To address the root causes of child labor by promoting other fundamental human rights in the workplace and creating a positive impact on rug workers lives, working conditions and the industry as a whole;